The Circle of Chaos

 Make no mistake, Malkavian insanity is a painful, alienating phenomenon, but it occasionally provides the Lunatics with bursts of insight or heretofore unknown perspective.
 Dementation draws on the vampire's own insanity and uses it to achieve profound insights or inflict madness upon others.

-Madness for the Malkavians may take the form of any clinical affliction of insanity, or it may be a hyperacuity of senses others don’t know they have; a supernatural puppeteer pulling the Malkavian’s strings, or a sense that the Malkavian is somehow ahead of evolutionary schedule.
+Madness for the Malkavians may take the form of any clinical insanity affliction, or it may be a hyperacuity of senses others don’t know they have; a supernatural puppeteer pulling the Malkavian’s strings, or a sense that the Malkavian is somehow ahead of evolutionary schedule.
 Malkavians may believe themselves to be an "idea" given physical form or an avatar of some concept the World of Darkness has yet to encounter.
 They may be a nonstop ravening psychopath, a tortured being slipping in and out of the multiverse, or may be a mostly lucid individual sometimes rendered catatonic by fear of an impending cosmic cataclysm.
+A good example of one type of Malkavian is Jared Leto's Joker in Suicide Squad.
+Click Here.

 But do not assume their antics originate from stupidity or a failing of intelligence.
 Nothing could be farther from the truth.
 Malkavian's tend to be highly intelligent, even more so than any other clan.
 Which makes their insanity a particularly diabolical curse.
 In fact, those with near genius levels of intelligence can be tormented by the very speed and insight of their own levels of intellect, forcing them to simultaneously visualize (and live) in great detail the many possible futures based on even the smallest of events.